mobilizingcs/teacher/readme.md

 Depends: `ohmage-2.16-user_setup_password`

 This tool was developed to let lausd teachers easily deploy a set of predefined campaigns.
-Users of the tool (i.e. teachers) must have the special "user setup" and "class create" privileges.
+Users of the tool (i.e. teachers) must have the special "user setup" and "class create" privileges, and have a valid Last name and Organization name set for their ohmage account.
+The last name and organization name are needed determine the URN of newly created classes and campaigns.

 The following naming conventions are used: